A Work In Progress

 during the Battle

-buy several homes and shops in the village.
-In the early 1900s, two
+was able to buy several homes and shops in the village.
+In the early

-of his grand-children – my grand-father (John) and his brother
+1900s, two of his grandsons – my grand-father (John) and his

 including a wedding photo of my Grandfather and Grandmother (John and

-Kamuchey name is an American construct.
-In Greece the name is spelled
+Peter.
+The Kamuchey name is an American construct.
+In Greece the name

 Village:

-The village is characterized by its beautiful stone mansions, the
+The village is characterized by its beautiful stone houses, the nice

-nice doorways, stone walls, narrow roads, the view to the lowlands,
+doorways, stone walls, narrow roads, the view to the lowlands, which

-which is why the community is considered to still be very
+is why the community is considered to still be very "traditional".

-Current demographical information about Amfiklia is here.
-The population is about 5,000, but ski tourism brings in more people during the winter and hang-gliding and hiking in the summer.
+Current demographical information about Amygdalia is here.
+The population is about 500, but tourism brings in more people during the summer.